 Alvis lim

-Jurong West Street 81, #10-285, Singapore 640851 | +65 8611 6347 | alvislws@gmail.com | https://alvislim.github.io/alvisportfolio/
+Jurong West Street 81 #10-285, Singapore 640851 | +65 8611 6347 | alvislws@gmail.com

 SUMMARY

-An aspiring full stack developer with 3 years of test analyst experience.
-Having worked as a software test analyst, I have developed a strong communication skill and enjoys working in a highly stressful and face paced environment
+An aspiring full stack web developer with more than 3 years of Test Analyst experience in FINTECH with well-honed communication skills.
+As a Software Test Lead, I work well under pressure and have come to enjoy working in stressful and fast paced environment.

-GitHub Projects
+GitHub Projects - https://alvislim.github.io/alvisportfolio/

-Covid Interactive dashboard
+1st Project - Covid Interactive Dashboard

 An application to track and filter the number of Covid cases worldwide

-Technology – Jquery, Chosen, Ajax, Javascript, Bootstrap, ChartJS, DataTable

-GITHUB REPO - https://github.com/alvislim/Covid19-Interactive-dashboard

-DEMO - https://alvislim.github.io/Covid19-Interactive-dashboard/

-Singapore Rewards Tracker
+2nd Project - Singapore Rewards Tracker

 A full CRUD application which allow user to track individual rewards expiry date, user will also be able to export via PDF, Print and CSV their created rewards.
 To send email notification to Users daily if they have rewards which is expiring in 3 days.

-Technology – EJS, Bcrypt, PassportJS (Local Strategy), Mongoose, Connect-Flash, Express-Session, MomentJS, DataTable, Nodemailer, Node-cron, Bootstrap, SweetAlert

-GITHUB REPO - https://github.com/alvislim/SG_Rewards_Tracker

-DEMO - https://mighty-caverns-14844.herokuapp.com/

-Buy or no Buy
+3rd Project - Buy or no Buy

 A web scraping App where user can input the desired URL and price, and server will send an email to the user when the price meets the user input, a chart to analyze the changes of the prices, automation feature to fetch relevant keyword from other websites (Daily)

-Technology – ReactJS, Bcrypt, PassportJS (Local Strategy), Mongoose, Nodemailer, Node-cron, Bootstrap, Cheerio, Puppeteer, Axios, Cors

-GITHUB REPO BackEnd - https://github.com/alvislim/finalProjectBE

-GITHUB REPO FrontEnd - https://github.com/alvislim/finalProjectFE

-DEMO - https://buynowor.herokuapp.com/

 EDUCATION

+General Assembly, Software Engineering Immersive Course Student Singapore,

+A full stack Front-End Web Development Course September 2020

 KAPLAN HIGHER EDUCATION ACADEMY Singapore,

 Diploma – Computer Forensic June 2017